NikolasDaynard/FRCNeovim/README.md

 # FRCNeovim
-This is a plugin for Neovim allowing deploying and building in java.
+This is a plugin for Neovim allowing deploying and building.
+It should work with cpp.

 IMPORTANT NOTE: You have to set JAVA_HOME in your .zshrc / .bashrc to link to the wpilib java jdk.
 For 2024, that should look somthing like
 ```